tonic-team/tonic.site/content/_index.md

 ## Overview

-This project stands on a [research folder structure standard](standard), which is a template of folders to give a similar organisation of files for different research projects.
+This project stands on a [research folder structure standard](standard), which is a template of folders to give a similar organization of files for different research projects.
 In contrast to the other tools, this first output can be used independently of a git-based technology.

 The other tools are extensions making the work with git servers (GIN, GitHub or GitLab) easier.
-Scripts synchronise content between machines and a Git server via a double click.
+Scripts synchronize content between machines and a Git server via a double click.
-The [Tonic](tooling/tonictool) application automates complex administrative tasks like the creation of project repositories and user management.
+The [Tonic] application automates complex administrative tasks like the creation of project repositories and user management.

 ## Development status